Conditions or diseases affecting the brain, spine, spinal cord and vascular system may impair physical functions or life skills.

 Acute Rehabilitation Units

-Some patients recovering from stroke, brain injury or surgery, spinal cord injury, neurological impairments and other conditions receive 24-hour care and therapy in Abington Health’s acute rehabilitation units (ARUs).
+Some patients recovering from stroke, brain injury or surgery, spinal cord injury, neurological impairments and other conditions receive 24-hour care and therapy in Jefferson Health – Abington’s acute rehabilitation units (ARUs).

-The ARU at Abington Memorial Hospital and the ARU at Lansdale Hospital are inpatient rehabilitation units featuring private rooms, specially trained staff and a program to help patients recover skills and functions.
+The ARU at Jefferson Abington Hospital and the ARU at Jefferson Lansdale Hospital are inpatient rehabilitation units featuring private rooms, specially trained staff and a program to help patients recover skills and functions.
 ARU teams include physical, occupational and speech therapists, rehabilitation physicians (physiatrists) and rehabilitation nurses.

 Services are personalized to meet each patient’s needs and to restore the best quality of life through: